Admissions & Registration FAQ

 How can I check the status of my application?

 Applications are typically processed within 2 weeks of being received.
 Please allow for that time before contacting the Admissions Office.
 Click here to see a list of the Admissions Staff.
-Please note that each of the Admissions Processors is assigned files by alphabet.
-Find the processor responsible for your name and contact them via e-mail or by telephone.
+Please note that each of the Admissions Staff Assistants is assigned files by alphabet.
+Find the individual responsible for your name and contact them via e-mail or by telephone.

 Can I begin taking classes if my transcripts have not been received?